MrDOS/librbr/cygwin.md

 # Cygwin

-librbr can be built and run on Windows under Cygwin.
+libRBR can be built and run on Windows under Cygwin.

 ## Prerequisites